corndeladmin/DevOps-Course-Python-Intro/06_packages_and_imports.md

 ### Exercise 6.2

 Create two packages, `package1` and `package2`.
 Within each package, create a module called `my_module`.
 In each of the files called `my_module.py`, declare some variables.
-From your `main.py` file in the root folder, import both modules so that they can be accessed directly.
-For example, you should be able to execute this code after the imports, if each module defined their own `example_var` variable:
+From your `main.py` file in the root folder, import both modules so that the modules can be accessed directly.
+For example, what import statements would let you run the following code, assuming each module defined their own `example_var` variable?

 ```python
 print(my_module1.example_var)